 Describe the specific goals, objectives, benchmarks, and/or outcomes you will use for program evaluation and continuous quality improvement.
-Describe the staff (e.g., position, knowledge, skills, experience), systems (e.g., software, tools),
+Describe the staff (e.g., position, knowledge, skills, experience), systems (e.g., software, tools), procedures (e.g., actions, responsible parties, timelines), and other resources that will support your evaluation.
+Identify what data you will collect and how you will analyze and use the collected data for continuous quality improvement.
+Describe what control mechanisms you will use to ensure accurate and timely data collection, analysis, reporting, and use.
+Describe how you will share evaluation results internally with program staff and externally with key stakeholders to improve program implementation and outcomes.

-ORGANIZATIONAL INFORMATION -- Corresponds to Section V's Review Criterion 5
+ORGANIZATIONAL INFORMATION -- Corresponds to Section V's Review Criterion 5 iii.
+Budget

-Briefly describe how the state/territory will ensure proper oversight, management, and administration of FY 2020 RWHAP Part B supplemental funding; including a brief overview of the capabilities of the applicant organization, and the quality and availability of facilities and personnel.
+Briefly describe, regardless if using RWHAP Part B supplemental funding for staffing, how the state/territory will ensure proper oversight, management, and administration of FY 2021 RWHAP Part B supplemental funding; including a brief overview of the capabilities of the applicant organization, and the quality and availability of facilities and personnel.

-If you propose to use FY 2020 RWHAP Part B supplemental funding for staffing, then provide a Staffing Plan and Job Descriptions for Key Personnel as Attachment 1, Biographical Sketches of Key Personnel as Attachment 2, and a Project Organizational Chart as Attachment 3.
+If you propose to use FY 2021 RWHAP Part B supplemental funding for staffing, then provide a Staffing Plan and Job Descriptions for Key Personnel as Attachment 1, Biographical Sketches of Key Personnel as Attachment 2, and a Project Organizational Chart as Attachment 3.